Estrogen-Rocks/estrogen-rocks.github.io/fem.md

 <details>
   <summary>Makeup - Click to Expand</summary>
   <br>
-  There are many sources in the Hair & Skin care + Femgen section, but here's one for visibility's sake.
+  There are many sources in the Femgen resource, but here's one for visibility's sake.
   <br>

-  ### Makeup for Beginners

 [http://masterposter.tumblr.com/post/116605714860](http://masterposter.tumblr.com/post/116605714860)